sbdchd/blog/_posts/2024-09-04-from-poetry-to-uv.md

 uv run poetry_to_uv
 ```

-and got a different error:
+And got a different error:

 ```
 ❯ uv run poetry_to_uv